51Degrees/specifications/pipeline-specification/part3/pipeline-elements/javascript-builder.md

 6. If protocol, host and endpoint are all set, then generate a URL in the following format: `[protocol]://[host][endpoint]`.
 Ensure that values with/without slashes are handled correctly.
-7. The JavaScript may need to make call backs to the server.
-A list of any query parameters that should be included in those calls needs to be created.
+7. The JavaScript might need to make call backs to the server.
+A list of any query parameters that will be included in those calls needs to be created.
    This can be done by looking at the query entries in the existing Evidence:
    - Get all Evidence values starting with `query.`
    - Use the text after `query.` as the key.